-Also under ./target there will be a script repeating the commands to create each server:

-Example this is create-server0.sh created for the queue example.
-It could be useful to see what we do on the example:
+Also under ./target there will be a script repeating the commands to create each server.
+Here is the create-server0.sh generated by the Queue example.
+This is useful to see exactly what command(s) are required to configure the server(s).

-These are the commands used to create server0 /myInstallDirectory/apache-artemis-1.1.0/bin/art emis createallow-anonymoussilentforceno-webuser guestpassword •
+''' These are the commands used to create server0 /myInstallDirectory/apache-artemis-1.1.0/bin/artemis create --allow-anonymous --silent --force --no-web --user guest --password '''